tigergraph/graphrag/README.md

 #### Configurations

 ##### LLM provider configuration
-In the `configs/llm_config.json` file, copy JSON config template from below for your LLM provider, and fill out the appropriate fields.
+In the `llm_config` section of `configs/server_config.json` file, copy JSON config template from below for your LLM provider, and fill out the appropriate fields.
 Only one provider is needed.

 * OpenAI
 In addition to the `OPENAI_API_KEY`, `llm_model` and `model_name` can be edited to match your specific configuration details.